decentralized-identity/interoperability/agenda.md

 <details>
 <summary>Topics List</summary>

+Meta-topics and Potential quarter-wide or year-long goals:
+3. Venn diagram of interop goals, and scopes/definitions of interop (contextual)
+    * Don't lose focus on the map model! [link](https://github.com/decentralized-identity/decentralized-identity.github.io/blob/master/assets/crosscommunity-architecture-survey-oct-2020.pdf)
+    * Parallelize (and promote) interop work on totally different scopes
+    * Proposed Work Item: **Architectural guidelines**: "if your role in the ecosystem includes X, looks at ABC specs and make sure you speak D and F to maximize interoperability (and/or future-compatibility)"
-* Human-centric interop as roadmap and business strategy (+ UX?)
+1. Human-centric interop as roadmap and business strategy (+ UX?)
-* Further afield usecases (VC-free, DID-free, human-free, LEI, etc) - venn diagram of interop goals?
+2. Further afield usecases (VC-free, DID-free, human-free, LEI, etc)
+    * Non-human decentralized identity?
+6. Interop test suites and harness infrastructure (after March when SVIP/CCG interop sprint ends)
-* Notary models and adoption hacks?
+4. Notary models and adoption hacks? (governance?)
+5.

 * VCs versus VPs - is habituating individuals to exchanging strong credentials a dark pattern per se? how to keep VPs ephermal and useless to traffic analysis?
     * Revocable anonymity?
 Court orders?
     * Adrian's question: do too many VC mental models and specs *assume* VCs going straight from issuer to holder, never issuer to verifier on direct behalf of holder?